Who doesn’t appreciate a good throwdown?

-If you’re interested in throwing down with you, you still have time.
-Here’s the rules that we have:
+If you’re interested in throwing it down with you, you still have time.
+Here are the rules that we have:

-- On January 1st (anytime around the 1st), you invest anyway you want (stocks, ETF’s, mutual funds, whatever).
+2. On January 1st (anytime around the 1st), you can invest any way you want (stocks, ETFs, mutual funds, whatever).
 No margin allowed.

 At the beginning of the year, I’ll be publishing a mega post that outlines everything I’ve bought with each account.
 I’ll have screenshots showing you everything.

-In fact, this will be probably be the most in depth post I’ve ever completed on the blog and I can’t wait!
+In fact, this will probably be the most in-depth post I’ve ever completed on the blog, and I can’t wait!